dragon-dreamer/binary-valentine/README.md

 ### Industry standard output formats
 Binary Valentine supports several output formats to ease integration with other systems.
 In addition to terminal and plain text output, it supports the [Static Analysis Results Interchange Format (SARIF) 2.1.0](https://docs.oasis-open.org/sarif/sarif/v2.1.0/sarif-v2.1.0.html), which is the industry standard format for the output of static analysis tools.

+### Fluent GUI
+In addition to the command line, Binary Valentine provides a fully featured graphical user interface, which allows to perform executable files analysis in real time!
+It is also a Binary Valentine project editor, allowing to create, edit, save and load projects without manually writing XML.

 ### Cross-platform
 Binary Valentine can be built for a range of platforms with a set of C++20 compilers: